 Boiling can be used for virtually all types of vegetables (green beans, peas, broccoli, potatoes, squash, carrots, cauliflower, broccoli, corn) and fruits (pears, peaches, plums, apricots, nectarines, apples.)

 Steaming is a far better choice than boiling when it comes to cooking fruits and vegetables for baby.
-While it can take a bit longer, and while it does require one or two special tools (like a steamer basket), steaming softens fruits and vegetables enough to puree while still allowing the fruits and vegetables to retain a high percentage of their vital nutrients.
+While it can take a bit longer, and while it does require one or two special tools (like a steamer basket or food steamer), steaming softens fruits and vegetables enough to puree while still allowing the fruits and vegetables to retain a high percentage of their vital nutrients.
 We recommend steaming over boiling whenever possible.

 Steaming vegetables requires the same preparations as boiling — fill a pot with water, place the steamer insert filled with sliced produce over the top, and then bring the water to a strong simmer or boil.
 Cover the pot and allow the veggies in the steamer insert to steam gently.
 Again, you’ll want to check your produce periodically for doneness.
 As soon as you can stick one of those bad boys with a fork, you’re good to go!